jsmsj/GPT4/README.md

 ## Note:
 For forefornt.ai has a 5 message per 3 hour limit for gpt4, so you might have to switch accounts.
+Join the [Discord](https://discord.gg/bDdErNVGeW) server if you face any issues.

 ## Images: